cassiancc/infrared/docs/getting-started.md

 ### Downloading

-If your system as a desktop environment then you should be able to download your binary by just clicking on the version you want on the releases page.
+If your system has a desktop environment, then you should be able to download your binary by just clicking on the version you want on the releases page.
 The URL of your download should look something like this:
 ```
 https://github.com/haveachin/infrared/releases/download/{version}/infrared_{architecture}.tar.gz